idowe/react-native-idowe-wechat/README.md

 ## API Documentation

-[react-native-wechat] exposes the promise-based, therefore you could use `Promise` or `async/await` to manage your dataflow.
+[react-native-idowe-wechat] exposes the promise-based, therefore you could use `Promise` or `async/await` to manage your dataflow.

 #### registerApp(appid)